AD-SDL/rpl-summer-2022/arleen/README.md

 * Attended a mandatory seminar about how to write a resume.
 * Recieved feedback on my poster and made some changes.
 Sent my second draft to Carla, Casey and Arvind.
 * Wrote some notes on the steps for preping the assay plate.

+### 7/21/22
+* Finished my poster and submitted it to the box folder.
+* Attended my students connects meeting

+### 7/22/22
+* Did our presentation for the meeting of the RPL updates and then attended the meeting
+*